ThomasEdwardRiley/rayXpanda/docs/source/theory.rst

 far fewer calls through the Python/C API than ray evaluations---for instance, by using vectorised functions such as :func:`~.deflection.deflect_vec` and :func:`~.inversion.invert_vec`.
-A loop over rays in an extension is likely context, and in this case ``rayXpanda`` is more expensive than a low-level implementation of :math:`x_{P19}(y;u)`.
+A loop over rays in an extension is a likely context, and in this case ``rayXpanda`` is more expensive than a low-level implementation of :math:`x_{P19}(y;u)`.